-This SWP applies to all trainees, staff, and researchers who use a BSC for any experimental work.
+This SOP applies to all trainees, staff and researchers who use a BSC for experimental work.
 The Principal Investigator (PI) is responsible for ensuring all personnel under their supervision are properly trained in the safe and effective use of BSCs.
+This training will be provided by Lawson Health and Safety and must be documented.
+Refresher training can be provided annually by the supervisor.
 Personnel should also have a basic understanding of the different classes/types of BSCs and how they operate.